 Sharing a bed

 In order for a proper diagnosis to be made, your veterinarian must run a bacterial culture and perform a histopathological examination.
 However, even if you no more than suspect your dog has this disease, treatment should be started without waiting for the culture to mature.
-Otherwise, if your dog truly has the flesh eating disease, he may die before the treatment has time to work.
-If you would like to learn more about flesh-eating disease in dogs read our condition guide to Necrotizing Fasciitis..
+Otherwise, if your dog truly has the flesh eating disease, they may die before the treatment has time to work.
+If you would like to learn more about flesh-eating disease in dogs read our condition guide to Necrotizing Fasciitis.

 How Do I Treat My Dog's Flesh Eating Disease?